-Of course, the easiest way to calculate the share of voice is to use a dedicated tool.
+Of course, the easiest way to calculate the PPC share of voice is to use a dedicated tool.

-Fortunately, there’s a way to measure your share of voice without using a paid tool, but it’s not an easy path.
+Fortunately, there’s a way to measure the share of voice without using a paid tool, but it’s not an easy task.

 I’ll do my best to make the whole process as comprehensible as possible!